 Key Contributions

-• Extension of Coordinated Link Sharing Behavior (CLSB) detection to Coordinated Image Text Sharing Behavior (CITSB) and Coordinated Message Sharing Behavior (CMSB), addressing evasion tactics like moving links into comments.
+• Extension of Coordinated Link Sharing Behavior (CLSB) detection with Coordinated Image-Text Sharing Behavior (CITSB) and Coordinated Message Sharing Behavior (CMSB), capturing adaptation tactics such as moving links into comments.

-• Discussion of portability to other platforms in light of the EU Digital Services Act Article 40 data access regime.
+• Discussion of portability to other platforms under the EU Digital Services Act Article 40 data access regime.

 Methods